Basic Certificate in Women's Studies

 - University Online Application (Cal State Apply)

-All applicants to the program must first fill out an online application on Cal State Apply and pay the required fee by March 1.
+All applicants to the program must first fill out an online application on Cal State Apply and pay the required fee before April 1.
 An SDSU RED ID Number will then be assigned which allows tracking of application status online.

 - Office of Graduate Admissions Requirements